-Dr Janet While or Dr Ruth Gwynne-Hellier hold a Family Planning and Gynae clinic every Tuesday afternoon.
-Dr While is an experienced trainer / teacher therefore she may have another qualified doctor accompanying her being tutored in all aspects of family planning.
+Dr Ruth Gwynne-Hellier holds a Family Planning and Gynae clinic every Tuesday afternoon.
+Dr Gwynne-Hellier is an experienced trainer / teacher therefore she may have another qualified doctor accompanying her being tutored in all aspects of family planning.
 Advice and a full range of contraceptive methods are provided, including pre-conceptual advice.

 There is also an emergency post-coital contraception service available.
 Please consult your doctor or practice nurse in normal surgery.
 For urgent contraceptive advice, speak to a doctor or nurse.